adamedx/autographps/ROADMAP.md

 * Link to scopes docs when unauthorized
 * Fix bug where context is assumed to be current rather than from uri
 * Make gls, gcd have ability to ignore schema parsing when not ready
+* LastGraphRequest

 ### Postponed

 * transform schema, version objects to hashtables
+* Delay schema parsing at startup -- this didn't seem to improve startup perf, and the sleep we inserted took effect after the module was available for user input, which itself had a 10s + delay.
+Optimizing that delay would seem to be in order before putting in a delay to processing.

 ### Abandoned